Black and Wood Bathroom Ideas: 15 Stunning Designs You’ll Want to Copy

 https://www.reddit.com/r/BathroomRemodeling/comments/1phymy3/would_any_of_these_work/

-Dividing wall tiles between black and wood tones creates visual interest without additional materials or cost.
+Why it works: Dividing wall tiles between black and wood tones creates visual interest without additional materials or significant cost increase.
 This approach suits bathrooms where you want impact on a moderate budget.

-The black tile that r/Gogogi installed on the upper walls and the brown wood-look plank tile below create a horizontal divide that makes the ceiling appear higher.
-The wood vanity picks up the warm tones from the lower tile while its black fixtures and trim connect to the upper wall color.
-That white tub and countertop provide necessary light reflection in a darker space.
+Black tile on upper walls and brown wood-look plank tile below create a horizontal divide that makes ceilings appear higher.
+The wood vanity picks up warm tones from the lower tile while black fixtures and trim connect to the upper wall color.
+A white tub and countertop provide necessary light reflection in a darker space.

-The black door hardware and round light fixtures continue the material theme without introducing new finishes to coordinate.
-The black floor tile grounds everything while visually connecting to the upper walls.
+Black door hardware and round light fixtures continue the material theme without introducing new finishes to coordinate.
+Black floor tile grounds everything while visually connecting to upper walls.

-This demonstrates how tile pattern direction affects perception.
-The vertical installation of the black tile draws the eye up while the horizontal wood-look planks widen the space visually.
+Pattern direction matters more than you’d think.
+Vertical installation of black tile draws the eye up while horizontal wood-look planks widen the space visually.
 If you’re tiling a bathroom, consider orientation as carefully as color and material selection.

 Rustic Wood Tile Shower with Black Built-In Niches